barakeel/oeis-synthesis/README.md

 ### Try the Web interface
 http://grid01.ciirc.cvut.cz/~thibault/qsynt.html

+### Installations remarks
+The software installed (polyml,HOL,oeis-synthesis,OpenBLAS) except the mkl are assumed to be installed locally in the same directory.
+In the following, we will assume that this directory is /home/user.
+This file should be in the /home/user/oeis-synthesis directory.
+If not, some of the following instructions need to be adapted accordingly.

 ### Install polyml version 5.9 or higher from source
+In your /home/user directory:
 ```
 git clone https://github.com/polyml/polyml
 cd polyml